17 Things to do in Trincomalee, Sri Lanka

 If you don’t want to climb Sigiriya rock then Pindurangala Rock is another easier (and cheaper) alternative.

-There are tons of awesome things to do in Sigiriya so we honestly only recommend doing a day trip if your short on time!
+There are tons of awesome things to do in Sigiriya so we honestly only recommend doing a day trip if you’re short on time!

 This tour is great value at only $23 USD per person and will take you from your hotel in Trincomalee to Sigiriya Rock, Pidurangala Rock, AND the Dambulla Cave Temples!